 - How to use the block editor with full-site editing

 What is Gutenberg?

-While the current focus is on content creation, the eventual goal is to have Gutenberg “go beyond the post into page templates and ultimately, full site customization.”
+While the current focus is on content creation, the eventual goal is to have the Gutenberg block editor “go beyond the post into page templates and ultimately, full site customization.”
 The official name for this change is full-site editing.

 How the WordPress Gutenberg editor works